THE LADY OF THE JARS

 It was a strong blizzard that blew the snow and the ice that day.
 It blotted out the sunlight entirely, plunging the village in a darkening grey fog.
 No one left their house except for urgent business, and save for the howling wind, all was quiet.
 The lady of the jars was anxious, which explained the weather.
 She would sometimes open up a raging thunderstorm when the bad moods really took hold, but on the days when she was worried, the blizzards came to cover and dispel everything.
 The paradox of still and motion, certainty and doubt.

 She made her way forward, her eyelashes thick with snow and ice.
-He heart was pounding, it drummed in her ears against the wind.
+Her heart was pounding, it drummed in her ears against the wind.
+The warm blood sloshing noisily against the wall to her skin.

-Europa, that was what this is.
+Europa, that was what this was.
 Her mind had summoned the right passage in her book, she saw it now clearly in the bright blue font that had burst off the page.
 That book which had come to her from her mother.
-The secret to her magic and light of heart.
+The secret to her magic and light in her heart.
 It had come before, once before long ago.
 All the way from another space.

 The girl from Europa.
 Now in a small hole in the bottom of her garden.
 And she knew there, in the whistling silence that time was short, and things would always be different from here on out.